Parc Cybi, Holyhead Border Control Post

 Operations

-The border control post would consist of separate inspection facilities for plant produce, small animals and horses.
-Office buildings would be up to two stories tall and inspection buildings would be large enough to facilitate all HGV sizes.
+The border control post will consist of separate inspection facilities for plant produce, small animals and horses.
+Offices are located on the first floor, alongside welfare and changing facilities.
+The site is designed to all HGV sizes.

-Site staff would include fully trained security personnel and emergency response staff.
-Closed Circuit Television (CCTV) and Automatic Number Plate Recognition (ANPR) cameras would be positioned across the site to monitor site activities.
-Secure perimeter fencing would also be installed.
+Site staff will include fully trained security personnel and emergency response staff.
+Closed Circuit Television (CCTV) and Automatic Number Plate Recognition (ANPR) cameras will be positioned across the site to monitor site activities.
+Secure perimeter fencing will also be installed.

-After entering the site, HGVs would visit the Vehicle Entry Check Point before being directed to a vacant HGV space.
-From there, the HGVs would undertake inspection checks as required.
-During processing, HGV drivers must remain at the site unless instructed otherwise.
-Once the checks have been completed, the HGVs would leave the site to continue on their journey.
+After entering the site, vehicles will be directed to an inspection bay suitable for the load being inspected.
+During inspection, vehicle drivers must remain at the site unless instructed otherwise.
+Once the checks have been completed, the vehicle will leave the site to continue its journey.

 Find out more about the operation of the BCP, including how impact on the local area will be managed: Parc Cybi, Holyhead Border Control Post: common questions